csamelian27/Explore-Now-Backend/README.md

 >A Low commitment app to maximize the NOW

+This app pulls from the Yelp API to allow a user to kill time by assigning a random experience, allowing them to set a countdown timer, and ensuring that they complete their desired activity before moving on.

 You must create/sign into an account to be able to use this website.

 ### Link to Frontend